Samsung Galaxy S25 Ultra: Everything You Need to Know

 Galaxy S25 Ultra: Battery and Charging

 For the past several years, Samsung’s Ultra flagships have packed a 5,000mAh battery with 45W wired charging, 15W wireless charging, and 4.5W reverse wireless charging.
 None of this might change on the Galaxy S25 Ultra.
 After multiple certifications revealing the battery model numbers, we recently received confirmation that the battery capacity will remain the same.
 The 3C certification confirmed a 5,000mAh battery for the phone.
+Several leaks have since backed it.

-Samsung’s focus on making the phone compact likely prevented a battery boost.
+Samsung’s focus on making the phone compact prevented a battery boost — it prioritized a slim design over a bigger battery.
 We wouldn’t complain as long as the Galaxy S25 Ultra delivers a battery life identical to the S24 Ultra, or maybe slightly better.
 The Snapdragon 8 Gen 4’s efficiency gains, more efficient OLED display materials, and advanced AI-powered power management technologies should help improve the battery life.
 Hopefully, a compact size won’t affect its thermal management capabilities.

-That said, Samsung might offer faster reverse-wireless charging.
-Its new watches, the Galaxy Watch 7 and Galaxy Watch Ultra, bring some design changes making them incompatible with the reverse-charging solution on the Galaxy S24 Ultra and other existing devices. maybe Samsung will address this issue on the Galaxy S25 Ultra next year, time will tell.
+As far as the charging speed is concerned, we are still looking at 45W, but with 15V/3A support.
+Higher voltage can potentially speed up charging, though not much.
+Samsung might also offer faster reverse-wireless charging.
+Its new watches, the Galaxy Watch 7 and Galaxy Watch Ultra, bring some design changes making them incompatible with the reverse-charging solution on the Galaxy S24 Ultra and other existing devices.
+Maybe Samsung will address this issue on the Galaxy S25 Ultra next year, time will tell.

 Galaxy S25 Ultra: Price and Release Date